Canada Passport Photo Size: Exact Dimensions & Rules

 What is the Canada passport photo size in pixels?

-Can I take my own Canadian passport photo?
+Can I take and print my own Canadian passport photo?

 Are glasses allowed in Canadian passport photos?

-What background color is required for a Canadian passport photo?
+What background color does IRCC require for a Canadian passport photo?

-IRCC accepts plain white or light grey backgrounds.
-The background must be uniform with no patterns, shadows, or objects.
-If your photo has a different background, use a background removal tool to replace it with white before submitting.
+IRCC requires a plain white or light-coloured background that is uniform with no patterns, shadows, or objects.
+IRCC also warns against wearing white clothing, since it can blend into a white background and cause rejection.
+If your photo's background is not uniform, use a background removal tool to clean it up before submitting.

 How recent does a Canadian passport photo need to be?

-The photo must have been taken within the last 6 months and must accurately represent your current appearance.
-If you have significantly changed your hairstyle, hair color, weight, or had facial surgery since the photo was taken, take a new one.
+IRCC requires the photo to have been taken within the last 6 months and to accurately represent your current appearance.
+The photographer's stamp on the back of a printed photo records this date, and for online applications you type the date taken into the portal.
+If you have significantly changed your hairstyle, hair colour, weight, or had facial surgery, take a new photo.

-What file format does the IRCC online portal accept?
+What file format and size does the IRCC online portal accept?

-The IRCC portal accepts JPEG (.jpg) files only, between 50 KB and 5 MB in size.
-PNG, HEIC, WebP, and other formats are rejected.
-If your photo is in another format, convert it to JPEG and verify the file size falls within the accepted range before uploading.
+The IRCC portal accepts JPEG (.jpg) files only, between 200 KB and 5 MB, sized 1200 × 1800 px to 3000 × 4500 px.
+PNG, HEIC, WebP, and other formats are rejected, and the digital file must be the original camera file from your photographer — not a scan of a print.
+Convert and verify the file size before uploading.

 Can I smile in my Canadian passport photo?